Mark S. Berry: AMG

 The two main music publishing divisions are 50% owned by international music conglomerate BMG Rights Management (New York).

 In 2015, the AMG Visuals department Executive Produced Drake's live AMC concert film "Drake: Homecoming".

 AMG music distribution is done through affiliate divisions of Sony Music and Universal Music Group.

 AMG partnered with the AttackTrax music supervision agency to expand their music into film/TV services.

 In 2015, the company started its partnership with Shanghai Media Group (China).
 In October 2021, the company partnered with Factory Film Studio and started feature film co-productions.

-The company has 36 international gold and platinum records.